All Episodes

 Yeah.

-I mean, nobody's don't leave a paper trail.
+Don't leave a paper trail.

-That that's another thing.
+That's another thing.

-It it it it all it all fits into the fact that there are people out there who have taken the hits and they have stood fast and they are they're true believers and they and they have uh have gone on record and they haven't they haven't been forced off the dime on their on their uh positions by the vicious attacks against them that the leftist activists had made, all these appellate judges and circuit judges, and uh basically they're I don't want to use I guess they're not being rewarded for this.
+It all fits into the fact that there are people out there who have taken the hits and they have stood fast and they're true believers and they have gone on record and they haven't been forced off the dime on their on their positions by the vicious attacks against them that the leftist activists had made, all these appellate judges and circuit judges.

-They're uh they're they're not to say they're being punished, but they're being passed over for people that are stealth and not targets.
+Not to say they're being punished, but they're being passed over for people that are stealth and not targets.

 Exactly.

-Now that is a that that is something that I haven't heard said.
+Now, that is something that I haven't heard said.

-Uh it might do a lot to explain.
+It might do a lot to explain.

 You have an excellent point.

-Bush has done a great job of stocking the bench, if you will, uh, for Supreme Court nominations, and the left doesn't want a Janice Rogers Brown or a Bill Pryor or a Michael Ludig.
+Bush has done a great job of stocking the bench, if you will, for Supreme Court nominations, and the left doesn't want a Janice Rogers Brown or a Bill Pryor or a Michael Ludig.

 They don't want these people.

-They don't, they don't want them, and this is one way.
+And this is one way.

-Go outside, Mr. Prince.
+Go outside, Mr. President.

 It's time we had people who aren't judges.